sabdulramoni2/Deploying-MongoDB-and-Mongo-Express/README.md

 ## **Deploying MongoDB and MongoExpress**
 - Created MongoDB Deployment
-  a.
-Configure the deployment file to include port 27017 which is MongoDB port
+  --	Configure the deployment file to include port 27017 which is MongoDB port
   b.
 Added env variable with name and values for the username and password.
   c.
 The values will be in the secret config file
 3. Created secret config file